athack-ctf/chall2025-token-of-deceit/solution/README.md

     •	On Windows, press (Ctrl + Shift + J).

   b.
 You’ll see the following message: **GET http://localhost:3000/admin 403 (Forbidden)**
   c.
-Run the following command in the console to get the token:
+Run the following command in the console to get the token, containing three parts, each separated by a period (.):

      **localStorage.getItem('token');**

-    •	You’ll see a token with three parts, each separated by a period (.).
   d.
 The token role will be "user" as per your credentials.
   e.
 Visit jwt.io and paste the JWT into the "Encoded" field to view the decoded payload.